renovatebot/renovate/docs/usage/configuration-options.md

 The `regex` manager which is based on using Regular Expression named capture groups.
 The `jsonata` manager which is based on using JSONata queries.

-You must have capture/extract the following three fields _or_ configure its corresponding template (e.g. `depNameTemplate`) for these fields:
+You must capture/extract the following three fields _or_ configure its corresponding template (e.g. `depNameTemplate`) for these fields:

 - `datasource`
 - `depName` and / or `packageName`